florisvlasveld/vea/README.md

 - `--prompt-file` – Path to a custom prompt file (default: `/prompts/daily-default.prompt`)
 - `--model` – LLM to use for summarization (e.g. `o4-mini`, `claude-3-7-sonnet-latest`, `gemini-2.5-pro-preview-05-06`)
 - `--skip-path-checks` – Skip validation of input/output paths
+- `--full-context` – Disable context filtering and use all loaded data
 - `--debug` – Enable debug logging
 - `--quiet` – Suppress printing the summary to stdout